medioman22/Bidirectional_Interface/README.md

 ## Use the BBG

-# TO BE FIXED :
-Using the API, I cannot send multiple requests of PWMs.
-The first works well, but then I have to reset the motors by restarting the Main.py to actually send another request.
-Pretty annoying.

 ### Setup the connection
 1) Connect the BBG to a power supply & let it start
 2) After a while, you will see a new WiFi appear being the board.
 Connect to it